dotnet/csharplang/proposals/semi-auto-properties.md

 **Principle 2:** `get;` will now be considered syntactic sugar for `get => field;`, and `set;` will now be considered syntactic sugar for `set => field = value;`.

+Both of these principles only apply in locations where `{ get; }` or `{ get; set; }` already declares an auto property.
+Abstract and interface properties are excluded, as well as indexers.

 This means that properties may now mix and match auto accessors with full accessors.
 For example:

 ```cs